awsdocs/aws-cdk-guide/v2/testing.md

 + Add Jest to the `devDependencies` section
 + Add a new `jest` top\-level key with a `moduleFileExtensions` declaration

-These changes are shown in outline below\.
+These changes are shown in the following outline\.
 Place the new text where indicated in `package.json`\.
-The "\.\.\." placeholders indicate existing parts of the file that s\.hould not be changed\.
+The "\.\.\." placeholders indicate existing parts of the file that shouldn't be changed\.

 ```
 {